commercetools/commercetools-jvm-sdk/README.md

 1. JVM SDK test dependencies and build tools can be updated because they don't affect the production code.
 1. The JVM SDK has an abstract HTTP client layer so old or new http client versions can be used.
 1. class names containing the word "Experimental" can change at any time.
+1. order import is experimental
+1. getters of draft objects might change since the API allows in upgrades different objects

 ## Executing integration tests